 - This pest control product kills mounds and the queen, and keeps...

-- Use this insect control on residential lawns, on ornamental...
+- Use to kill fire ants on residential lawns, on ornamental plants...

 - To use this 3 lb. bag of Ortho Fire Ant Killer Mound Treatment1,...